Smith Memorial Playground & Playhouse

 Smith Memorial Playground & Playhouse is a free young children's playground near North 33rd Street and Oxford Street in Philadelphia, Pennsylvania, within the borders of Fairmount Park, Philadelphia, Pennsylvania.
 Philadelphia magazine awarded it Best Playground of Philly in 2006 and 2008, calling it "a city treasure."
+The playground was highlighted during a May 2024 episode of the Abbott Elementary television show.

 Renovations

 Established in 1899 by the wills of Richard and Sarah Smith and designed by architect James H. Windrim, it occupies nearly 61/2 acres, and is visited by more than 1000 children per day.
 From 2003 to 2005, the playground was closed while a citizen's non-profit group began a rejuvenation of its play equipment and landscape, as well as a renovation of its 24000 sqft Playhouse for very young children.
 The Playhouse underwent an extensive renovation in 2021 to offer additional unique indoor play spaces.

 Playhouse

 The playhouse is for children 5 and under, with any baby who can play welcome, but accompanied by at least one adult 18 or older.